xizhang77/Pyspark-Text-Classification/README.md

 # Text classfication using PySpark

 In this repo, PySpark is used to solve a binary text classification problem.
-The whole procedure can be find in [Here](main.py).
+The whole procedure can be find in [main.py](main.py).

 ## Data
 Our task here is to general a binary classifier for IMDB movie reviews.
-The data was collected by Cornell in 2002 and can be downloaded from [Here](http://www.cs.cornell.edu/people/pabo/movie-review-data/).
+The data was collected by Cornell in 2002 and can be downloaded from [Movie Review Data](http://www.cs.cornell.edu/people/pabo/movie-review-data/).

 Before building the models, the raw data (1000 positive and 1000 negative TXT files) is stemmed and integrated into a single CSV file.
-The code can be find [Here](index-data.py).
+The code can be find [index-data.py](index-data.py).

 There are only two columns in the dataset:
 * comments: contents in each review